MailTape/MailTape-v1/_posts/2020-11-22-JW-Francis.md

 # MailTape's selection

 ## [JW Francis](https://jwesternn.bandcamp.com/releases) – I'm Down, Whatever
 Sarah: **"**Listening over the new album, We Share A Similar Joy, I was struck by the overwhelmingly genuine presence JW Francis has in his songwriting.
-The deeply nostalgic confrontations with himself are beautifully intertwined with the music JW Francis uses to express this, which I found comforting in its optimism.
+The deeply nostalgic confrontations with himself are beautifully intertwined with the music JW Francis uses to express them, which I found comforting in its optimism.
 Talking to JW about this track made me more fascinated with it, especially as he expressed that in this track, he felt the most free.**"**

 ## [Jenny Penkin](https://jennypenkin.bandcamp.com/) – Born Last Night
 Sarah: **"**Trying to find pockets of peace everyday:) Yesterday, I ate some very nice clementine slices and it was enough.
 When appreciated properly, little moments of levity can do so much for us, and this is especially fantastic to remember when listening to good music like this :) I hope the -- and the break toward the end bring you as much joy as they brought me.**"**